-Guess what – this year marks my 9th year of living in Singapore!
+I have been living in Singapore for close to a decade now.
 It’s about time I write up my food recommendations, hey?

-I don’t cook very often and I pretty much always end up eating outside for every meal.
-This seems to be the culture in Singapore and they sure make it very easy to do that, with the abundance of good food available around the clock.
-While it’s something I’m trying to change this year (I’ve been attempting to cook more), eating out on daily basis means I have a set of restaurant I keep going to on the reg.
+Singapore makes it very easy to dine out, with the abundance of good food available around the clock.
+While I’ve been attempting to cook more, I still dine out frequently and I have a set of restaurant that I keep going to on the reg.
 Something about them just keeps me coming back!

-So these are my favorite go-to restaurants, ranked by price from the cheapest value for money to the most expensive but totally worth it (the prices I quoted are in Singapore dollars, which at the time of writing US$1 = S$1.32):
+So these are my favorite go-to restaurants, ranked by price from the cheapest value for money to the most expensive but totally worth it!

 My absolute favorite ice cream in Singapore!
 They don’t look fancy and their prices are very affordable, but the ice creams are superb quality.
 They come in Small, Medium and Large and you can mix up to two flavors for all sizes.
 Get the Salted Caramel Cheese Cake and Granny’s Favorite (Chocolate Malt) – those two are my favorite combo!
 But if you are looking for adventurous flavors, you can try their flavor of the month ice creams – their menu changes periodically.

 My friend Melvin brought me here after a night of drinking (it’s a stone-throw away from Clarke Quay) and I have been coming back ever since.
 Don’t bother with anything else, just get the Specialty Dry Meesua from the stall in the middle and marvel at the delicious perfectly textured noodles, all for $4.
 They are open 24 hours so you can get your meesua fix anytime!
 Oh, and there is a cheap drink stall in the same eating house if you still want some cold Tiger beer.